dummy-image

 How to start your presentation

-• Start with an ice breaker
+• Start with an icebreaker.

-Interview presentations are usually professional and impersonal, so you can start with an ice breaker to lighten the mood and get your audience interested.
+Interview presentations are usually professional and impersonal, so you can start with an icebreaker to lighten the mood and get your audience interested.
 Try starting with a personal story, an interesting fact, or a thought-provoking question.

-• Speak for a short while without your slide
+• Speak for a short while without your slide.

-• Introduce your topic with a visual aid
+• Introduce your topic with a visual aid.

 Using visual aid to introduce your presentation is a great way to begin your slide and immediately grab people’s attention.
-You can prepare a title slide with an image, infographic, or even video introducing your presentation topic.
+You can prepare a title slide with an image, infographic, or video introducing your presentation topic.

 • Use appropriate props

-• Engage the panel with an activity
+• Engage the panel with an activity.

 The activity doesn’t necessarily have to be physical.
-You can get them to ask questions, begin a discussion, answer a few of your own questions.
+You can get them to ask questions, begin a discussion, and answer a few of your questions.
 Your aim should be to keep your interview presentation as engaging as possible.

 How to end your presentation

-• Summarize your message on a final slide
+• Summarize your message on a final slide.

-• Give an oral summary with a final word
+• Give an oral summary with a final word.

 Also, summarize the presentation orally and end it memorably.
 Some interview presentation ideas creative enough for your ending include asking an open-ended question, tying your ending into a memorable quote, or ending with an impactful call-to-action.

-• Reiterate why you want to work in the company
+• Reiterate why you want to work in the company.

 • Encourage questions